-Love is tough.
+Love can be challenging.
 It needs a lot of work to keep a relationship going.
 These are well-established facts of life.
 Every relationship is unique because every individual in the world is special in their own way.

 However, there is a common occurrence in romantic relationships.
 Romantic relationships do reach a point when one or both partners may wonder if it’s worth it to stay in that romantic relationship.

-If you’re at that stage in your relationship, before giving up on a relationship, take a step back and reflect.
-The decision to end a relationship is very difficult.
+If you’re at that stage in your relationship, take a step back and reflect before giving up on a relationship.
+The decision to end a relationship is tough.
 It’s best not to take such an important decision hastily.

-To figure out when to give up on a relationship, read this article.
-You may be in a tough and confusing place at this moment, but implementing the 10 points listed in this article will help you gain some clarity about when to fight for a relationship and when to let go.
+Read this article to learn how to know when to give up on a relationship.
+You may be in a tough and confusing place now, but implementing the points listed in this article will help you understand when to fight for a relationship and when to let go.

 Before giving up on a relationship, try to remind yourself that you have the choice to exhaust other options before making a final choice.
 Breathe.
 You can get through this.
 Believe in yourself.

-Consider implementing these 10 things before you decide whether you want to leave or stay in your relationship:
+Consider implementing these tips before you decide whether you want to leave or stay in your relationship:

-When conflicts are resolved in poor ways, are they really resolved?
+When conflicts are addressed in poor ways, are they truly resolved?
 Resentment can develop over time.
 However, contempt can break relationships.

 Resolving issues in a way that is free of contempt is important to prevent you from giving up on a relationship.

-This exercise again requires both you and your partner to take a walk down memory lane.
-To truly fight for what you love, try to think about why and how and what made you fall for your partner in the first place, and vice-versa.
+Improving the situation may require both you and your partner to walk down memory lane.
+To truly fight for what you love, try to think about how and what made you fall for your partner in the first place and vice-versa.

-When you’re at such a difficult crossroads in your romantic relationship, it’s necessary to be brutally honest to decide whether giving up on a relationship is the right decision.
+When you’re at such a difficult crossroads in your romantic relationship, being brutally honest is necessary to decide whether giving up on a relationship is the right decision.